 All students in the field are required to carry personal liability insurance in the amounts of \$1,000,000 per incident/\$3,000,000 aggregate for the duration of their field placements.
-Proof of insurance is to be uploaded to the student's SONIA account by August 1 prior to beginning the field placement.
-This individual policy is in addition to the group policy provided by the University.
+Proof of insurance is to be uploaded to the student's electronic database account by August 1 prior to beginning the field placement.
+This individual policy is in addition to the group policy provided by the University and is obtained at the expense of the student.

-Field Education at Place of Worksite
+Field Education at Place of Employment

-Occasionally students may have the opportunity to fulfill the field experience in the social work setting in which they are also employed.
+Occasionally, students may have the opportunity to fulfill the field experience in the social work setting in which they are also employed.
 The student must have fulfilled the employee probationary requirements satisfactorily in order to consider a worksite placement.
-Through careful planning with the Director/Assistant Director of Field Education, and the social work setting, a student may meet the field education requirements at his or her employment site.
-However, the student's field placement assignments must be clearly differentiated from the regular work assignments.
-The placement location, supervision, case assignments, field instruction time and learning tasks should be separated from his or her agency-related work space, supervision, case assignments, time, and tasks.
-The worksite setting must support the student's professional training program by providing sufficient resources as well as populations and/or social work roles and functions for the student's field education that are different from the student's paid work assignments.
+Through careful planning with the Director/ Assistant Director of Field Education and the social work setting, a student may meet the field education requirements at their employment site.
+The student's field placement assignments must be clearly differentiated from the regular work assignments to allow for new learning, to ensure that master's level core competencies and behaviors can be achieved, and to expand the student's current professional knowledge and skills base.
+The placement location, case assignments, field supervision time, and learning tasks must be separated from the student's employment-related supervision, case assignments, and tasks.
+The MSW field instructor must be different from the student's ongoing work supervisor to ensure, in part, that the field instructor is free to focus on the educational aspects of the placement rather than administrative issues.
+The student's MSW field instructor must meet all of the Widener University Center for Social Work Education's established criteria to serve as a field instructor.
+The worksite setting must support the student's field placement by providing sufficient resources as well as populations and/or social work roles and functions for the student's field education experience.

-Both new and returning students should have a preliminary discussion about the possibility of a worksite field placement with the appropriate worksite administrator and the Director/Assistant Director of Field Education to ensure the worksite can meet the program's criteria.
-If the preliminary discussion indicates that the worksite field proposal is viable, the Director may visit the agency to meet with the student, the field instructor and agency field instruction coordinator in order to develop and finalize the educational focus of the worksite field education plan and to ensure that it is sufficiently different from the student's paid work responsibilities.
-The student submits a written Agency Agreement for Worksite Placement to the Director/Assistant Director of Field Education and to the Agency field instructor no later than July 1.
-The student retains a copy for his/her own records, provides a copy to the worksite administrator, and uploads a copy to SONIA.
-The faculty field liaison closely monitors the worksite placement to ensure that the agreed upon plan is fully implemented, and that the placement experience is adequately differentiated from the student's paid work responsibilities.
+Both generalist and specialization students should have a preliminary discussion with the appropriate worksite administrator(s) prior to the initial field interview about the possibility of a worksite field placement and discuss these ideas with the Director/ Assistant Director of Field Education during the interview.
+If the preliminary discussion indicates that a worksite field proposal is viable, the student completes the Worksite Agreement template and submits it to the Director/ Assistant Director of Field Education no later than sixty (60) days prior to the start of the placement.
+The plan is reviewed by the Director/ Assistant Director of Field Education to assess the educational focus of the worksite field education plan and to ensure that it is sufficiently different from the student's paid work responsibilities.
+A meeting or conference call is held with the student, the field instructor, and the appropriate agency representative in order to further develop and/or finalize and approve the plan.
+The student submits the signed Worksite Agreement to the Director/ Assistant Director of Field Education and to the agency field instructor.
+The student retains a copy of the agreement and provides a copy to the worksite administrator.
+The field office will upload the approved plan to the electronic database in order for the field liaison to have access to it throughout the placement.

+During the placement, the faculty field liaison closely monitors the worksite placement to ensure that the agreed upon plan is fully implemented, that the placement experience is adequately differentiated from the student's paid work responsibilities, and that the placement is consistent with the educational objectives of the School and the proposal made by the student.